jbroerken/libmrhab/doc/source/Usage/Module/Module.rst

 Switching Modules
 -----------------
-Every MRH application using modules can switch to other modules in either a sequential fashion oder by completely replacing the module with a different one.
+Every MRH application using modules can switch to other modules in either a sequential style or by completely replacing the module with a different one.
 The behaviour is decided by the :doc:`../../Enumerations/libmrhab_Directory/Module/MRH_Module/Result` returned by the :doc:`../../Functions/libmrhab_Directory/Module/MRH_Module/Update` function.